HMT Royal Edward: Prewar career

-Cairo entered service for the Egyptian Mail Steamship Company, a British-owned company that provided a fast mail service between Marseilles and Alexandria.
+Cairo entered service for the Egyptian Mail Steamship Company, a British-owned company that provided a fast mail service between Marseille and Alexandria.
 The service was not successful and Cairo and sister ship Heliopolis were laid up in 1909 when the service ended.

 Both ships were sold to the newly established Toronto-based Canadian Northern Steamship Company, a subsidiary of the Canadian Northern Railway, in 1910, operating under its Royal Line brand.
 Cairo was renamed Royal Edward, Heliopolis Royal George, and they were refitted for the North Atlantic.
 Royal Edward sailed from Avonmouth to Montreal in the summer and to Halifax in the winter.
 At the outbreak of World War I Royal Edward and Royal George were requisitioned for use as troopships.

 World War I

 Royal Edward was used to bring Canadian troops to Europe before being used as an internment ship anchored off Southend-on-Sea.

 On 28 July 1915, Royal Edward embarked 1,367 officers and men at Avonmouth.
 The majority were reinforcements for the British 29th Infantry Division, with members of the Royal Army Medical Corps.
 All were destined for Gallipoli.
 Royal Edward was reported off the Lizard on the evening of 28 July, and had arrived at Alexandria on 10 August, a day after sister ship Royal George had sailed from Devonport.
 Royal Edward sailed for Moudros on the island of Lemnos, a staging point for the Dardanelles.